 Round Robin!
 Start a story and see where it goes!
 My kids used to love playing this when they were kids.
 I used to let everyone have 1 full minute to share a piece of the story.
 I love these kinds of Road Trip Games for Kids because everyone gets a chance to add something in!

 I mean – who doesn’t love a good staring contest!?
 LOL!
+Little kids love this game.
+It’s a great thing to do when you’re trying to keep them playing together.

 Try to Make Someone Laugh